Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 We can destructure an array and an object.
 The idea of destructuring has something to do with "breaking down" a value into various parts.
 It has to do with assignments.

 Let's consider an array.
-We know the first item in the array is at index `0` and so on.
+We know the first item in the array is at index `0`.
 When we want to assign the first element in the array to a variable, usually we'd do, `variable = array[0]`.

 **Example**